ICAMS/Kanapy/README.rst

 Kanapy is now installed along with all its dependencies.
 If you intend to use Kanapy's texture module, link Kanapy with MATLAB_ and MTEX_ installations by running: :bash:`kanapy setuptexture` and follow the instructions.

-To have autocompletion option on Kanapy's CLI commands, run: :bash:`kanapy autocomplete`

 .. note:: 1. ``myenv`` can be replaced with any name for your environment.
           2. For older versions of anaconda/miniconda use: ``source activate myenv``